Russell Morris: 1969–1971: Solo career and "The Real Thing"

-The song was followed by "Part Three into Paper Walls" was released in July 1969.
+The song was followed by "Part Three into Paper Walls" released in July 1969.
 The track was co-written by Johnny Young and Morris and arranged by John Farrar.
 The single received extensive airplay making it a double number one recording, the first time an Australian artist had scored consecutive number ones with their first two singles.
 Many radio stations also began flipping the single over and playing the lush B-side ballad "The Girl That I Love", thereby lengthening the single's shelf life—and revealing to radio listeners another facet of Russell's singing talents.
-"Morris Mania" was in full swing, with a demanding schedule of live appearances and the continued invaluable support from Uptight and Go-Set.
+"Morris Mania" was in full swing, with a demanding schedule of live appearances and the continued support from Uptight and Go-Set.

-Morris, in the meantime, travelled to the United Kingdom to help promote "The Real Thing" but the song didn't perform well.
-Morris returned to Australia in December 1969 and performed a concert in Brisbane which was attended by 5,000 people, of which more than 100 were taken off in an ambulance due to 'advanced hysteria'.
+Morris travelled to the United Kingdom to help promote "The Real Thing", but the song did not perform well.
+He returned to Australia in December 1969 and performed a concert in Brisbane which was attended by 5,000 people, of which more than 100 were taken away by ambulance due to "advanced hysteria".
 Morris began recording new tracks with Howard Gable.
-Morris recorded English songwriter's Raymond Froggatt's "Rachel" which peaked at No. 23, in May 1970.
-The song become a big hit in New Zealand, where it reached No. 1 in July 1970.
+He recorded English songwriter Raymond Froggatt's "Rachel" which peaked at No. 23 in May 1970.
+The song became a big hit in New Zealand, where it reached No. 1 in July 1970.
 "Mr America" followed, which was a riff-heavy, gospel-flavoured number with a soaring female choral backing.
-Coupled with the equally strong self-penned B-side, "Stand Together", the single returned Russell to the charts, hitting the national Top 10 in January 1971.
-"Mr America" also won Morris the TV Week's Music Awards accolade for "Composer of the Year".
+Coupled with the equally strong self-penned B-side, "Stand Together", the single returned Morris to the charts, hitting the national Top 10 in January 1971.
+"Mr America" also won Morris the TV Week's Music Awards accolade for Composer of the Year.